Bill Pulte’s FHFA mortgage-fraud crusade faces watchdog scrutiny

-Trump’s housing-finance chief used Fannie and Freddie’s tools against political opponents; now Congress’ watchdog is probing whether the FHFA was turned into a partisan weapon.
+Trump’s housing-finance chief used Fannie and Freddie’s tools against political opponents and to push market interventions; now Congress’ watchdog is probing whether the FHFA was turned into a partisan weapon amid GSE privatization push.

-In early 2025, President Donald Trump installed housing heir and online philanthropist Bill Pulte as director of the Federal Housing Finance Agency (FHFA), the regulator overseeing Fannie Mae, Freddie Mac and more than $8.5 trillion in U.S. mortgage credit.
-Within months, Pulte began using access to mortgage data and his new authority to publicly accuse several high-profile Democrats — New York Attorney General Letitia James, Senator Adam Schiff, Federal Reserve Governor Lisa Cook and Congressman Eric Swalwell — of mortgage fraud, and to refer them to the Justice Department for criminal investigation.
+In early 2025, President Donald Trump installed housing heir Bill Pulte as director of the Federal Housing Finance Agency (FHFA), the regulator overseeing Fannie Mae, Freddie Mac and more than $8.5 trillion in U.S. mortgage credit.
+Within months, Pulte began using access to mortgage data to publicly accuse several high-profile Democrats — New York Attorney General Letitia James, Senator Adam Schiff, Federal Reserve Governor Lisa Cook and Congressman Eric Swalwell — of mortgage fraud, referring them to the Justice Department amid concerns of political retribution.

 Since his March 2025 confirmation, Pulte has formally referred New York Attorney General Letitia James, Senator Adam Schiff, Federal Reserve Governor Lisa Cook and Congressman Eric Swalwell to the Justice Department for alleged mortgage fraud — all prominent Trump adversaries, with no equivalent Republican targets publicly identified.[3]